HyperBDR/docs/src/userguide/poc/failback-agent-pre-settings.md

 debug1: Connection established.
 ```

-## Install Failback Agent on the Failback Host and register with HyperBDR
+## Install Failback Agent on the Takeover Host and register with HyperBDR

-### Linux Failback Host
+### Linux Takeover Host

 #### Log in to the HyperBDR Console